Download PDF version

 Vang’s situation is a familiar to many foodservice directors.
 In fact, the USDA reports that more than 1 million students have stopped purchasing school lunches since the new nutritional guidelines were enacted.
 Some districts have opted out of the NSLP altogether.
 The School Nutrition Association reports that school cafeterias waste nearly $4 million in fruits and vegetables each day, as students throw out foods they are served under the guidelines.

 But this is not the end of the story for Vang and Prairie Seeds.
-Today, the school has successfully raised its lunch participation to about 700 students per day, even with seniors having an open lunch option, by using NutriStudents K-12® and its more than 100 total weeks of USDA-compliant menus and recipes, training to help foodservice staff understand reimbursable meal patterns, and promotional tools to help entice participation.
+The school has successfully raised its lunch participation to about 700 students per day, even with seniors having an open lunch option, by using NutriStudents K-12® and its more than 40-week rotation of USDA-compliant menus and recipes, training to help foodservice staff understand reimbursable meal patterns, and promotional tools to help entice participation.

 “Kids really like the large variety of meals we offer now,” Vang said.
 “They are excited about breakfast and lunch.
 They like the ethnic choices of foods.
 Participation has increased a lot – much more than we expected.”